Text Size

 Psalm 119:9-16

-How can a young man keep His way pure?
-By living according to Your word.
-With my whole heart, I have sought You.
-Don’t let me wander from Your commandments.
-I have hidden Your word in my heart, that I might not sin against You.
+How can a young man keep his way pure?
+By guarding it according to Your word.
+With all my heart I have sought You; do not let me stray from Your commandments.
+I have hidden Your word in my heart that I might not sin against You.

 Love for God's Word